waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Radio Tower NPCs
 - Gentleman at (8, 6).
 - PC at (0, 1).
-- Cooltrainer F at (12, 6): Initiates the Radio Tower Quiz.
+- Cooltrainer F at (12, 6): Gave RADIO CARD after quiz.
 - Stairs to 2F at (15, 0).
 - Youngster at (15, 4).
 - Lass at (16, 4).

 ## Radio Tower Quiz
-- Question 1: Is there a POKéMON that appears only in the morning?
+- Question 1: Is there a POKéMON that appears only in the morning? -> YES
-- Answer 1: YES (Correct)
-- Question 2: You can't buy a BERRY at a MART.
+- Question 2: You can't buy a BERRY at a MART. -> YES
-- Answer 2: YES
-- Question 3: Does HM01 contain the move FLASH?
+- Question 3: Does HM01 contain the move FLASH? -> NO
-- Answer 3: NO
-- Question 4:
+- Question 4: Is FALKNER the VIOLET GYM LEADER who uses bird POKéMON? -> YES
-- Answer 4:
-- Question 5:
+- Question 5: Do GOLDENROD GAME CORNER's slots have CHARMANDER on their reels? -> NO
-- Answer 5:
+- Result: Obtained RADIO CARD.